unity-sds/unity-cs-infra/README_deploy.md

 1) Go to the [unity-cs-infra GitHub Actions page](https://github.com/unity-sds/unity-cs-infra/actions)
 2) Select the "CI Deployment" Workflow
-3) Click "Run workflow" (NOTE: if you don't see this link, contact the U-CS team, as you may need permissions)
+3) Click "Run workflow"
+  * (NOTE: if you don't see this link, contact the U-CS team, as you may need to be granted write access permissions)
-4) Select "deployment Target"
+5) Select "deployment Target"
-5) Select "Repository Source"
+6) Select "Repository Source"
-6) Select "Repository Branch"
+7) Select "Repository Branch"
-7) Click "Run Workflow"
+8) Click "Run Workflow"

 # Smoke Testing